 Post-Grenfell, many buildings with “satisfactory” FRAs have been found to be unsafe.
 Is your FRA good enough?
 Whilst there are currently no statutory accreditation requirements for fire risk assessors, you should check that your risk assessor has qualifications and experience relevant to the type of building being assessed.
 Have all the recommendations in the previous FRA been closed out, with evidence?
 How often is your FRA reviewed?
-The latest advice is to review at least annually, and when anything changes.
-For example, the installation of computer systems often involves drilling holes for cabling, leaving gaping breaches through which a fire can spread hidden inside cupboards, in wall or ceiling voids or under floor boards.
+The latest advice is to review at least once a year, and when anything changes.
+For instance, the installation of computer systems often involves drilling holes for cabling, leaving gaping breaches through which a fire can spread hidden inside cupboards, in wall or ceiling voids or under floor boards.

 Are there sufficient staff to manage an evacuation safely?
 Consider what happens if key players are absent.
 As well as fire wardens, do you need extra staff at exits (to prevent intruders coming into the building as you leave), to support disabled evacuation, and to co‑ordinate at the assembly point?
 Do you have records of appropriate initial and refresher training?

 Find someone to test your contractor and visitor induction process – like a mystery shopper.
 When they arrive on site, are they given all the right information?
-Visitors and contractors should be told who to contact if they discover a fire, how to sound the alarm and where to go if they hear the alarm, as well as information about relevant non-fire hazards.
+Visitors and contractors should be told who to contact if they come across a fire, how to sound the alarm and where to go if they hear the alarm, as well as information about relevant non-fire hazards.

 Can you show that these have been inspected, tested and maintained by competent people at the frequency required?
 Some organisations think that the annual service of the alarm system is sufficient, but alarm systems should be tested regularly, making use of alarm call points so that the whole system is tested in between services.
-Also, have you checked that alarms can be heard across the whole workplace?
+Also, have you checked that alarms can be heard in every room across the whole workplace?

 Whether pressurised, automatic or powered, ventilation systems for removing smoke during a fire must be checked regularly.
 When prompted by a new safety-aware tenant, one landlord checked their smoke vents for the first time in years – to discover they were dirty and blocked, and would not have cleared smoke from the main escape route when needed.
 If you have a fire suppression system (such as sprinklers) is this maintained?
 Kings Cross underground station had a sprinkler system in 1987 when a fire killed 31 people.
-But station staff hadn’t been trained how to use it.
+But station employees hadn’t been trained how to use it.
 Make sure staff understand how to use any of the systems provided for fire safety.

 Do you have documentation for emergency lighting, showing expectation of how long it will operate without power, and that it has been tested appropriately?
 I’ve come across emergency lighting that has only ever had a flick test.
-If regular full run-down tests aren’t performed, you won’t know if it will fail in 5 minutes, long before everyone is clear.
+If frequent full run-down tests aren’t performed, you won’t know if it will fail in 5 minutes, long before everyone is clear.